Confined run and tumble particles with non-Markovian tumbling statistics: Discussion

 The computation of the SSD and the function $s_{\tau}(x)$ that is closely related to it, also enables us to compute the LDF, $s(x)$.
 This is done by combining results for different values of $\tau$, and considering the asymptotic behavior of $s_{\tau}(x)$ in the limit $\tau\rightarrow 0$.
 Near the edge of the SSD's support, the LDF is characterized by (i) a diverging function, and (ii) the asymptotic value of the position-dependent tumbling rate $\gamma_+(x)$.
 These depend on the form of the external force, $F(x)$, and on the distribution function of the waiting times, $g(t)$ [under mild assumptions regarding $g(t)$], but not on $\tau$.
 For the specific external force (\ref{eq:force}), we obtained analytically that $s(x)$ diverges as a power law.
 This particular behavior appears to be related to a special property of the force (\ref{eq:force}): Its derivative, $F'(x)$, vanishes at the edge.
 In the more generic case in which this does not occur, other behaviors are to be expected (e.g., logarithmic divergence \cite{SmithFarago22}).
 Note that $s(x)$ is an extremely useful object.
 Given $s(x)$ for a specific potential, one can immediately compute from it the rate function, $\Phi(z)$ (see definition in~\cite{SmithFarago22, Smith2023}) that describes dynamical fluctuations of the RTP's position in the absence of external forces.
 From the knowledge of $\Phi(z)$, one can then work in the opposite route and obtain $s(x)$ for other potentials~\cite{Smith2023}.

 Our method (perhaps with minor adjustments) may be applicable to non-confining potentials as well, and could therefore prove useful to study escape or first-passage statistics, or behavior within periodic potentials, for non-Markovian RTPs.
 It would be also interesting to extend our method to more general settings, e.g., to higher dimensions or to other possible non-Markovian active models (e.g., one could consider non-Markovian versions of the active Brownian particle).
+Finally, it is also left to check how well the numerical method works in some ``exotic'' cases like the Pearson random walk model~\cite{prw} in 1D, where the distribution function $g(t)$ of tumbling times is not continuous but discrete.